 You'll also learn some packing tips on how to fit all these bulky items into your suitcase.

-Now let's get into my winter packing list for women!
+Now let's get into my winter packing list for Europe with travel must-haves for women!

 I'll get into specific items and products below, but let's get the basic summary out of the way.

-For my winter trips to Europe, I usually stick with dark jeans, black jeans, thick leggings (like Spanx faux suede leggings and velvet leggings), sweaters, and mid-length sweater dresses paired with thick wool tights.
+For my winter trips to Europe, I usually stick with dark jeans, black jeans, thick leggings, sweaters, and mid-length sweater dresses paired with thick wool tights.

 A pair of running shoes and two or three boots/booties are all I pack for footwear.